andre-1337/newprojectjs/README.md

 ## - 1.2.0 -
     - Added the external.js lib, currently with the `openCode();` function.
     VSCode is automatically opened once you create a new project with NewProject.JS
+        - 1.2.1 - Hotfix
+            - Fixed a typo in `README.md`